-Deposition fluxes were calculated for rBC and microscopic charcoal by multiplying the concentration of the respective compounds by the snow accumulation corrected for density.
+- 310 Deposition fluxes were calculated for rBC and microscopic charcoal by multiplying the concentration of the respective compounds by the snow accumulation corrected for density.
 Even if these values remain uncertain due to dating limitations of the snowpit and to the lack of detailed snowfall monitoring at JFJ, preventing us from knowing the exact duration of a snowfall event, they constitute the first step towards a quantitative transfer function.
+In the case of BC, mainly wet-deposited, another difficulty is the high dependency on the time of the precipitation event.
+Here, the highest atmospheric - 315 concentrations on 22nd June were not archived since the precipitation event in the form of snow took place on 25th June, depositing only the remaining BC particles.

-For microscopic charcoal, we observed a total deposition flux of 104 fragments cm-2 in the snowpit, around 8 times more than the modelled flux of 13.8 fragments cm-2 (integral over 23rd and 24th June, Fig. 5).
-Compared to yearly average fluxes from high-alpine ice archives (Table 4), the estimated influx at JFJ during the event is exceptional and cannot be explained by the somewhat lower altitude of the JFJ site compared to the other alpine ice-core locations.
-The comparison suggests this single outstanding event deposited nearly as many charcoal particles as during an average year in other ice archives (e.g. Brugger et al. 2018a).
+For microscopic charcoal, in the case of June 25^{th} (peak day), we obtained a daily deposition flux of 12 fragments m-2 s-1, i.e. 37,800 fragments cm-2 yr-1, around 20 times more than the modelled flux (Fig. 5).
+Compared to yearly average fluxes from high-alpine ice archives (Table 4), the estimated influx at JFJ during the event is exceptional and cannot be explained by the

+320 somewhat lower altitude of the JFJ site compared to the other alpine ice-core locations.
+The comparison with other ice archives suggests this single outstanding event deposited as many charcoal particles per day (104 fragments cm-2 day-1) as during an average year in other ice archives (e.g. Brugger et al. 2018a).